Architecture

 SuperMQ uses NATS as its default messaging backbone, due to its lightweight and performant nature.
 You can treat its subjects as physical representation of SuperMQ channels, where subject name is constructed using channel unique identifier.
 SuperMQ also provides the ability to change your default message broker to RabbitMQ, VerneMQ or Kafka.

-In general, there is no constrained put on content that is being exchanged through channels.
+In general, there is no constraint put on content that is being exchanged through channels.
 However, in order to be post-processed and normalized, messages should be formatted using SenML.

 Edge